 Laser Texturing

-Laser texturing uses laser ablation to prepare surfaces for subsequent manufacturing steps.
-By modifying the surface roughness, surfaces can be prepared for processes like adhesive bonding, painting, thermal spray coating and laser cladding.
+Laser ablation can be used to texture surfaces before subsequent manufacturing steps.
+By modifying their roughness, surfaces can be prepared for adhesive bonding, painting, thermal spray coating, and other processes.

 In the following picture, you can see a textured and non-textured surface up close.

 Like all technologies, laser ablation has advantages and disadvantages.
-We’ve summed them up here to help you understand if laser ablation is right for you, whether you need it for laser marking, laser cleaning or laser texturing.
+We’ve summed them up here to help you understand if it is right for you, whether you need it for laser cleaning, marking or texturing.

 What Industrial Laser Experts Can Do for You

-• Offer you turnkey solutions, including laser marking and laser cleaning machines, or OEM laser systems
+- Offer you turnkey solutions, including laser marking and laser cleaning machines